What Are Dental Crowns?

 The Basics of Normal Dental Crowns

-While crowns do offer excellent, long-lasting results this process does require multiple office visits.
+While dental crowns do offer excellent, long-lasting results this process does require multiple office visits.
 Our dentist(s) will evaluate your needs and suggest the best treatment path on a case by case basis.
 At your first appointment, we will determine if you need an onlay or ¾ crown which covers some of the tooth or if a full-size crown is needed.
 We then examine your teeth to make sure a crown can be supported, then file the tooth to prepare it for the cap.
 If a tooth is damaged or broken, it might need to be filled before a crown is applied.
 If there is any risk of infection or injury to the pulp of a tooth, a root canal might be necessary before a crown can be placed.

 Once the tooth is correctly shaped, an impression is taken and sent to a lab for the permanent crown to be manufactured.
 Before leaving the office, we will protect your tooth with a temporary crown made of stainless steel.
 Your permanent crown needs to be custom fabricated by a method which requires intense heat, which is why it is manufactured off site and this process cannot be completed inside the mouth.